sevidmusic/Rig/README.md

                             localhost:8000

---no-boilerplate            If specified, do not generate the any
+--no-boilerplate            If specified, do not generate any
-                            initial files and directories for the
+                            initial files and directories for
-                            new module.
+                            the new module.

 --name                      The name to assign to the new module.